Zambian court denies Vedanta attempt to halt Konkola Copper Mines split

 Vedanta has been locked in a protracted dispute with the Zambian government since May 2019, when the Zambian government, which owns 20% of KCM through state mining investment firm ZCCM-IH ZCCM.LZ, handed control of the mine to a liquidator.

-Judge Winnie Sithole-Mwenda discharged a Jan.
-18 injunction order which Vedanta had sought to restrain Provisional Liquidator Milingo Lungu from splitting KCM and selling the assets.
-Lungu has previously said asset disposal is KCM's last remaining option
+Zambian High Court Judge Winnie Sithole-Mwenda discharged a Jan.
+18 injunction order that Vedanta had sought to restrain provisional liquidator Milingo Lungu from splitting KCM and selling the assets.
+Lungu has previously said asset disposal is KCM's last remaining option.

+In a statement, Vedanta Resources said it was disappointed at the judgment.

+"Vedanta ... continues to believe that the Provisional Liquidator is currently contravening the limitations of its office and will be consulting its legal team as to its next steps," the company said.

 The provisional liquidator said: "As KCM we welcome the ruling."